QuaCCAToo modules

 Runs the pulsed experiment by calling the parallel_map function from QuTip over the variable attribute.

 Defines the XY-M composed of intercalated pi pulses on X and Y axis with free evolutions of time tau repeated M times.
+If projection_pulse is True, the sequence will include a final pi/2 pulse on X axis to project the measurement into the Sz basis.
+If the pi_pulse_duration is set to 0, the pulses are perfect delta pulses and the time-evolution is calculated with the rotation operator.
 The sequence is to be called by the parallel_map method of QuTip.

 Parameters: